lmzuccarelli/golang-fb-mirror/README.md

 As mentioned its still very raw (hence POC) but has the following functionality

-All image formnats are in OCI
+All image formats are in OCI

 - cincinnati client (release and channel versioning)
 - release downloads to disk from registry